Reg Saunders: Second World War

 Saunders went before an officer selection board that had been set up on the Atherton Tablelands in Queensland, where the units of the 6th Division had been based following their return from New Guinea.
 The interview panel on the board consisted of three senior officers – all experienced infantry battalion commanders – who were tasked with determining a candidate's suitability for commissioning as an infantry officer.
 Saunders was found to be an acceptable candidate and posted to an officer training unit in Seymour, Victoria.
 Upon completion of the 16-week course, he was promoted to lieutenant in November 1944, becoming the first Aboriginal commissioned officer in the Australian Army.
 The precedent of his commissioning had caused the Army some concern due to its "special significance", and as a result the paperwork for its confirmation was eventually sent to the Commander-in-Chief, General Sir Thomas Blamey, for approval.
-Nevertheless, Blamey is reported to have "insisted upon following the usual procedure", believing that there should be no difference in the way Saunders' commission should be treated to any other soldier who had completed the necessary training.
+Blamey is reported to have "insisted upon following the usual procedure", believing that there should be no difference in the way Saunders' commission should be treated to any other soldier who had completed the necessary training.
 The story garnered much press coverage in Australia, most of it favourable, if in parts paternalistic.

 After his promotion was confirmed, Saunders returned to New Guinea and, although it was contrary to policy, rejoined his old battalion.
 He subsequently took part in the Aitape–Wewak campaign, commanding a platoon until the end of the war.
 Due to the discriminatory laws in force at the time, Saunders had fewer rights as a citizen than the white Australians he led.
 He was wounded in the knee by Japanese gunfire during fighting around Maprik, and was hospitalised for three weeks as a result.